gzukowski/hydroponics/README.md

 # HydroAPI

-HydroAPI is a Django-based API for managing hydroponic systems and their measurements.
-This project is developed as part of a recruitment task.
+HydroAPI is a simple Django-based API for managing hydroponic systems and their measurements.

 ## Table of Contents